machinat/sociably/website/docs/getting-started.md

 yarn add @machinat/core @machinat/http
 ```

-A simplest Machinat app may look like this:
+A simple Machinat app may look like this:

 ```js
 import Machinat from '@machinat/core';